shimaore/esl/src/parser.coffee.md

 TODO: it probably should make sure the buffer is empty?

       on_end: () ->
-        if exports.debug
-          util.log "Parser: end of stream"
+        debug?
+"Parser: end of stream"
         if @buffer.length > 0
-            util.log "Buffer is not empty, left over: #{@buffer}"
+          debug?
+"Buffer is not empty, left over: #{@buffer}"

 Headers parser
 --------------